How to Successfully Contest a Will and Win: A Comprehensive Guide

 Don’t let the process of contesting a will or trust overwhelm you, as there is help, though you should secure it promptly due to the time limits for will and trust contests.
 Most of the steps to contesting a will or trust can be performed by an experienced probate attorney, who can present your petition to the court in the best light possible.

-Keep in mind that the court tends to presume that an executed will or trust is a valid document and will generally default to upholding the terms of the will or trust as they are written whenever possible since they contain the final stated wishes of the decedent.
-The court will only invalidate a will or trust or amendments to the will or trust if it is successfully proven that the terms of the document do not reflect the decedent’s true intent.
+Keep in mind that the court tends to presume an executed will or trust is a valid document and will generally default to upholding its terms as they are written whenever possible, since they contain the final stated wishes of the decedent.
+The court will only invalidate a will or trust or codicils/amendments to the will or trust if it is successfully proven that the terms of the document do not reflect the decedent’s true intent.

 The following are the steps to contesting a will or trust: